Your obligations at the scene

 4 If anyone is injured, or if the property of anyone not present is damaged, and the police do not attend the scene, you must go to the nearest police station as soon as possible and provide details of the accident.

-If anyone is injured, they may lodge a claim with the Transport Accident Commission (for contact details, see “Contacts”).
+If anyone is injured, they may lodge a claim with the Transport Accident Commission (see “Contacts”).
 A claim must be lodged with the TAC within 12 months of the accident (for more information, see Transport accident injuries).

 1 At the scene, take the names and addresses of any eye-witnesses (you can always find out later exactly what they saw).
 This is important.